Roselyn House School and The RHISE

 CONFISCATION OF INAPPROPRIATE ITEMS

-There are two sets of legal provisions which enable school staff to confiscate items from pupils:
+There are two sets of legal provisions which enable school staff to confiscate items from students:

 2) Power to search without consent for “prohibited items” including: